 When she’s not singing…

-Analiese holds a Bachelor of Science in Nursing (BSN) summa cum laude from the University of Maryland School of Nursing and is pursuing interests in neuroscience and cardiovascular critical care.
+Analiese holds a Bachelor of Science in Nursing (BSN) summa cum laude from the University of Maryland School of Nursing and currently works as a registered nurse (RN) in adult critical care.
 Her nursing studies have increased her interests in the physiology of singing, nutrition, and holistic health.
 Analiese believes that just like athletes, singers must strengthen and support their physical, mental, and vocal health––in other words, a healthy singer produces a healthy voice.
 She implements these techniques in her own singing (and nursing!) practice and coaches her students to do the same.
 When she is not singing or working, Analiese enjoys time with friends and family, Pilates workouts, hiking, traveling, and exploring museums & coffee shops in the D.C. area!